xPoke-glitch/xPoke-glitch.github.io/_posts/2014-01-01-rossopomodoro.markdown

 project-date: 2023
 client: Rossopomodoro - Sony
 category: Game Development
 description: Game developed for Rossopomodoro and Sony Entertainment for the latest Ghostbusters movie.
 The game is a 2D pac-man style game where you are the ghost and you have to avoid the ghostbusters traps.
 The game had over 10.000 players.
+I was responsible of coding the entire game (Gameplay, UI, Backend Integration, Animations)
 ---